Brian Thomas

 When Rifles Fire and the Bugle Sounds

 Since 1966 the Southwest Ohio VFW Memorial Team has been honoring local veterans with a final tribute to their life and military service and providing their families with a moment of unforgettable closure.
-Under the direction of Commander Kenneth Huber, the team of 21 veteran volunteers performed over 200 Military Rites funeral services in 2021.
-In the past ten years the team has performed over 1500 military funerals in the tri-state area.
-Through heat and cold, rain and snow, they carried out their mission with incredible confidence and military precision.
-This team of aging veterans goes above and beyond the call of duty.
+Under the direction of Commander Kenneth Huber, the team of 21 veteran volunteers performed hundreds of Military Rites funeral services.

 Families must request these services through their Funeral Directors at the time of making burial arrangements.
 Proof of military service, such as a DD-214, is required.
 The team does not charge deceased veterans’ families, and no team member receives any compensation for his or her services.
 While the services are free, the team does accept donations to help cover their expenses.